fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

     [command][options][arguments]
 ```

-Starting Tip: Your home directory (~) is the directory where your terminal always starts.
+Starting Tip: Your home directory (`~`) is the directory where your terminal always starts.

 **Basics Cheats**
 - Exit terminal with `Ctrl + D`
 - Press `tab` when writing and will autocomplete.
 - `ls -l`: long detailed info
-- `wc`: word count. e.g. wc todo.txt
+- `wc`: word count. e.g. `wc todo.txt`
 - `cat`: The cat command is often used to print text files to the terminal, despite the fact that it’s really meant to **concatenate files**.
-E.g. cat todo.txt todo2.txt
+E.g. `cat todo.txt todo2.txt`
 - You can see the contents of the file you created using either the `cat` program to display the contents, or the `less` program to open the file for viewing.
 After viewing with `less`, remember that you should hit `q` to get back to the terminal.
 - `head` and `tail`: There are also two easy to remember programs for glimpsing the beginning or end of a text file: head and tail.
 - `>` output direction: s.
 One easy way to create a file is using **output redirection**.
 Output redirection stores text that would be normally printed to the command line in a text file.
 You can use output redirection by typing the greater-than sign (>) at the end of a command followed by the name of the new file that will contain the output from the proceeding command.
-E.g. echo "I'm in the file." > echo-out.txt
+E.g. `echo "I'm in the file." > echo-out.txt`
   - Looks like it worked!
 You can also append text to the **end of a file** using two greater-than signs *(>>).* Let’s try this feature out:
-    - echo "I have been appended." >> echo-out.txt
+    - `echo "I have been appended." >> echo-out.txt`
 - Edit files:
   - use `nano`: Control + O in order to save the changes you’ve made to the text file, or Control + X in order to exit nano and go back to the prompt.

 **Migration and Destroy**

-- use cmd `mv` to move things
+- Use cmd `mv` to move things
-  - also `mv` can *rename* things as second argument.
+  - Also `mv` can *rename* things as second argument.
 E.g.  `mv todo.txt todo2.txt`
 - `cp` copies, first argument the file you want to copy the second the location. `cp hi.txt Desktop`
   - `-r` option, ensures that the underlying directory structure of the directory you wish to copy remains intact.
-- *delete not recommended*
+- Delete **(not recommended)**
-  - there's no undo btn
+  - Be careful in terminal there's no undo button.
+E.g.
   - `rm text.txt`